appium/java-client/README.md

 Run a test using

->  mvn -Dtest=io.appium.java_client.MobileDriverAndroidTest clean test
+>  gradle clean -Dtest.single=IOSAlertTest test